Skip to main content

 Click Preview, then collide your ship into an asteroid.
 You should see a message saying something like "raysplaceinspace's ship disintegrates into space dust".

-Invincible until ready
+Intangible until ready

 Imagine you are new to this game.
-You're still figuring out what to do, and then, BOOM!
-You crash into an asteroid and die.
-That would be frustrating, right?
+You're still figuring out what to do, and then, BOOM! you crash into an asteroid and die.
+To give players time to learn the controls, let's make the ship intangible until the player presses a key.

-Adding the signal
+Adding the property

-Add a ReadyToPlay signal by selecting the ship.easel file and adding the following highlighted snippet at the very top of your file, before everything else:
+Add a IsReadyToPlay signal by selecting the ship.easel file and adding the following highlighted snippet at the very top of your file, before everything else:

 pub fn ship.Ship([owner]) {